kubre/WonderLearning/README.md

 -   **Installments reminder option per month basis**

-    -   Installment Model
+    -   (14/apr 8:40am) Installment Model
         -   month
         -   amount
         -   due_amount
         -   admission_id
         -   school_id
-    -   Installment option in the admission form
+    -   (14/apr 8:40am) Installment option after the admission form
+    -   See installments in student Receipts (Shool Fees)
     -   School Fees payment option
         -   User would have to select installment but amount paid will not be restricted to the installments amount.
     -   Widget on dashboard for current months pending due.